oracle-livelabs/oci/security-experience/prepare-oci-tenant/prepare-oci-tenant.md

     ![](./images/secassessment-user.png "SECASSESSMENT user")

-    Click in Open in new tab, you will have to enter the credentials for SECASSESSMENT schema and click Sign in:
+    Click Open in new tab, as in the picture above.
+Then you will have to enter the credentials for SECASSESSMENT schema and click Sign in:

     ![](./images/sign-in.png "Sign in as SECASSESSMENT user")